JahnelGroup/challenges/todo-list/README.md

 * Create Task
   * When the user enters a task in the textbox and clicks the add button or hits the enter key it should get added to the list
 * Delete Task
-  * The user should have the ability to remove a task from the task list with a delete link or button
+  * The user should have the ability to remove a task from the task list
 * Out-of-scope
   * The user does not need the ability to edit a task in this Phase